jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * CR2 changing to CR1 at TCR in 61-63m at 4tph
 * CR2 changing to RAY-WAT at RAY changing to Jubilee at WAT in 57-68m at 4tph (+1m)
 * CR2 changing to CLJ-WAT at CLJ changing to Jubilee at WAT in 65-70m at 4tph (+6m)
+* CR2 changing to STE-ZFD at STE changing to CR1 at ZFD in 72-76m at 4tph (+12m)

 ----